Lovat Scouts

-The Lovat Scouts was a British Army unit first formed during the Second Boer War as a Scottish Highland yeomanry regiment of the British Army.
-They were the first known military unit to wear a ghillie suit and in 1916 formally became the British Army's first sniper unit, then known as "sharpshooters".
-It served in the First World War and then Second World War.
+The Lovat Scouts was a British Army unit first formed during the Second Boer War as a Scottish Highland yeomanry regiment.
+They were the first known military unit to wear a ghillie suit, and were renowned for their elite reconnaissance capabilities.
+In 1916, the Lovat Scouts formally became the British Army's first sniper unit, then known as "sharpshooters".
+The regiment served in the First World War and Second World War.

 History

 Formation and early history

-The regiment was formed in January 1900 for service in the Second Boer War by Simon Fraser, 14th Lord Lovat as the Lovat Scouts.
-Recruited initially from gamekeepers on Highland estates, the unit was commanded by the Hon.
+The regiment was formed in January 1900 for service in the Second Boer War by Simon Fraser, 14th Lord Lovat, Chief of Clan Fraser of Lovat, as the Lovat Scouts.
+Recruited initially from gamekeepers and professional stalkers on Highland estates, the unit was commanded by the Hon.
 Andrew David Murray from his appointment by Lord Lovat in February 1900 until killed in action September 1901.
-After his death Lord Lovat, who had hitherto served as second-in-command of the regiment, took command himself (now aged 29), and remained in command till the end of the war.
-Well practiced in the arts of marksmanship, fieldcraft and military tactics, they were also phenomenal woodsmen always ready to tempt fate, but also practitioners of discretion: "He who shoots and runs away, lives to shoot another day."
-Lovat Scouts have the distinction of being the first military unit to wear a Ghillie suit.
+After his death Lord Lovat, who had hitherto served as second-in-command of the regiment, took command himself (aged 29), and in such a role he remained till the end of the war.
+Well practiced in the arts of marksmanship, fieldcraft and military tactics, they were also phenomenal woodsmen "always ready to tempt fate", but also practitioners of discretion: "He who shoots and runs away, lives to shoot another day."
+The Lovat Scouts have the distinction of being the first military unit to wear a Ghillie suit.

 Lovat Scouts were attached to the Black Watch, but were disbanded in July 1901 while two companies (the 113th and 114th) were formed for the second contingent of the Imperial Yeomanry (IY) and another (178th) for the third contingent.
 After the end of the Second Boer War in June 1902, the companies returned to the United Kingdom on SS Tintagel Castle two months later, and were disbanded.
-The unit was reformed the following year, consisting of two regiments, titled the 1st and 2nd Lovat Scouts.
+The unit was reformed the following year, consisting of two battalions, titled the 1st and 2nd Lovat Scouts.
 From these Scouts a sharpshooter unit was formed and formally become the British Army's first sniper unit.
 The regiment was disbanded in August 1902 but reformed as Lovat's Scouts Imperial Yeomanry in March 1903.
 It reverted to the Lovat's Scouts Yeomanry when the yeomanry regiments transferred to the Territorial Force in April 1908.
 The regiment was based at Croyard Road near Beauly at this time (since demolished).